ayushkalani/bitcoin-streamer/README.md

 # bitcoin-streamer
-stream bitcoin data to kafka and run analytics
+stream bitcoin data to kafka and run analytics and use redis for metrics